Mini-class

 Gradient Equivalence: Which Methods Produce Identical Gradient Random Variables

-Loss Form Gradient Random Variable Expected Gradient Optimization Objective
+Loss Writing Gradient Random Variable Expected Gradient Optimization Objective

 $\rho k_1$ $\rho s_\theta (k_1+1)$ $\nabla D_{\mathrm{KL}}(q \| p)$ Reverse KL ✓